MINIMUM AGE : 18

 China may be the right place for you if you’re looking to experience a different way of life and immerse yourself in an ancient but modernizing culture.
 Develop your sense of independence by teaching your own class to improve the conversational English of enthusiastic students.
 Be creative with your lesson plans and think on your feet to engage and challenge your classes.
 By committing to challenge of improving your students’ confidence and ability to use the English language you’re opening their doors to more opportunities in school and life.

-Teaching placements are in middle schools for students aged 11 to 18, and also in colleges/universities.
+English Tutor placements are in middle schools for students aged 11 to 18, and also in colleges/universities.
 Volunteers support local Chinese teachers with English classes, particularly enabling students to practice conversational English and learn more about Western culture.
 There is plenty of opportunity in return to practice Mandarin Chinese, especially with a weekly one-to-one language lesson provided.
 Volunteers in China are regarded as teachers, and students consider it to be an exceptional privilege to have a Lattitude volunteer in their school.

 No previous knowledge of Mandarin is required.